4 Mathematics for Engineering

 Introduction

-Omnia de mathematica agitur!”
-Indeed, many will say that mathematics is the engineer’s language, so the first thing people need to do before they can study engineering is to learn the essential mathematics.
-While not all types of engineering problem-solving require mathematics, the structure and rigor that mathematics brings to engineering analyses usually shed much light on the eventual solution to any given situation.
+Omnia de mathematica agitur![1]
+Indeed, many will say that mathematics is the engineer’s language, so the first thing students need to do before they can study engineering is to learn (or relearn) the essential mathematics.
+Learning mathematics is a lifelong endeavor for most engineers, but it goes with the territory.
+While not all types of engineering problem-solving require the use of mathematics, the structure and rigor that mathematics brings to engineering analyses usually shed much light on the eventual solution to any given problem.
+Mathematics enables engineers to understand and predict the behavior of physical systems, deal with uncertainties, and find optimal solutions to complex problems.

-Most people reading this ebook are already familiar with most of the basic mathematics needed to progress into engineering subjects.
+Readers of this ebook will likely be already acquainted with the essential mathematics required to move into various engineering disciplines.
 However, they will still need to review fundamental mathematical concepts to progress successfully.
 Geometry, algebra, trigonometry, calculus, and vectors give engineers the essential mathematical tools that keep track of processes and can be used to solve problems.
-Differential equations, for example, also arise in engineering problem-solving.
-To this end, all engineers must become well-versed in solving various types of differential equations.
+Differential equations, for example, also arise in many aspects of engineering problem-solving.
+To this end, all engineers must become well-versed in solving various types of differential equations, analytically and numerically.
 In particular, when doing arithmetical and algebraic problems, engineers must do them cold without making any mistakes.
-Errores in engineeringo plerumque sunt catastrophes.
+Errores in engineeringo plerumque sunt catastrophes.[2]

 Learning Objectives